-Not all aspects of the chimney stacks, flashings and roof covering could be seen from ground floor level and as such we cannot fully comment upon their condition.
+Not all aspects of the roof covering could be seen from ground floor level and as such, we cannot fully comment upon their condition.

-Only a very limited head and shoulders inspection of the roof void was possible and as such we cannot fully comment upon the condition of this area.
+Only a very limited head and shoulders inspection of the roof void area was possible due to the area not being floored and the presence of insulation over the floor joists.
+Our inspection was further restricted due to the contents within.